Towards Continual, Online, Self-Supervised Depth: Experimental Results

 \subsection{Training and Evaluation Protocol}

-Training is divided into two stages: Pre-training and online training.
-Domains observed during pre-training are not observed during online training.
-Pre-training is the same as warming up \cite{hayes2020remind} and is required for cross-distribution performance evaluation.
-It provides the base model for online training.
-For online training, data is sequentially passed and shuffling is not performed.
-Thus, temporal correlation is maintained which is more realistic but difficult to handle \cite{chrysakis2020online}.
+Online training is preceded by pre-training or warmup \cite{hayes2020remind}.
+Pre-training and online training data are composed of different scenes.
+Pre-training provides the base model for online training.
+For online training, data is sequentially passed without shuffling.
+Thus, temporal correlation exists which is more practical and challenging \cite{chrysakis2020online}.
 Proposed results are averaged over three runs of online training.
 The evaluation results are obtained by averaging the results of all frames of the test data.
-Refer to supplementary material for further details.
-The test data is not used for learning unlike \cite{zhang2020online,tonioni2019learning} but for evaluation only.
-In other words, there is no test-time oracle.
+Further details are in the supplementary.
+The test data is not used for learning unlike \cite{zhang2020online} and \cite{tonioni2019learning} but for evaluation only.
+Thus, there is no test-time oracle.